googleforgames/open-match-docs/site/content/en/docs/Tutorials/Matchmaker101/frontend.md

 }
 ```

 Please copy the above helper or add your own fake Ticket creation logic to ```$TUTORIALROOT/frontend/ticket.go```.
-Also, you may tweak the size of the Ticket creation batches, polling interval etc. in ```$TUTORIALROOT/frontend/main.go```.
+Also, you may tweak the size of the Ticket creation batches, polling interval, etc. in ```$TUTORIALROOT/frontend/main.go```.

 ### Configuring